Full-Body Workouts: Quick Summary

 2. They are Flexible and Efficient

 If you happen to miss a workout session, you won't miss out on hitting a specific muscle group for the week.
 Most training splits have separate days to target different muscle groups.
-But, that's not the case with full body workouts.
+But that's not the case with full-body workouts.
 If you miss a session, you don't have to necessarily "make it up".
-You can simply hop into your next full body workout, knowing you aren't missing a muscle group!
+You can simply hop into your next full-body workout, knowing you aren't missing a muscle group!

-You can also perform these workouts using all different types of equipment or with just your body — just about anywhere, and oftentimes, in less time than a "normal" training session.
+You can also perform these workouts using all different types of equipment or with just your body ... just about anywhere, and oftentimes, in less time than a "normal" training session.
 That's because compound exercises will wear you out QUICKLY.

 3. They Are Great for Any Fitness Goal

-If your goal is to lose weight, they can help you burn more calories.
+If your goal is to lose weight and body fat, they can help you burn more calories.
 If you want to achieve that lean look, they'll help you build it.
-When it comes to a healthy lifestyle, they can help with training for both functional strength and cardiovascular health.
+Looking for muscle growth?
+A total body workout is also a great choice.

 Good Full Body Exercises

-Let's get into some good compound exercises that you can do for your full body workouts.
+Let's get into some good compound exercises that you can do for your full-body workouts.
 Here are 5 of my personal favorites:

 Deadlifts